webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 The issue is known and documented [https://github.com/mozilla/fxa-content-server/issues/1195 in their GitHub issue tracker #1195].

-In the eventuality of the Firefox Accounts OAuth server changes its behavior, we will still need a non-blocking JavaScript module to check whether a session is already opened.
+In the eventuality of the Firefox Accounts OAuth server changes its behavior, we will still need a non-blocking [[#JavaScript shared module: Detect and start automatically a session]] to check whether a session is already opened.

 === SSO and remembering, proposal 2 ===